epicmaxco/vuestic-ui/packages/old-docs/conventions.md

 * CI - Continuous integration & deploy - #343434
 * component - Has direct relation to component - #bfdadc
 * discussion - Feedback wanted - #cc317c
+* dependencies - Pull requests that update a dependency file - #0366d6
 * docs - packages/docs - #04afe2
+* duplicate - This issue or pull request already exists - #cfd3d7
+* feature request -  - #cce7ff
 * feature - Something useful to end user - #006b75
 * good first issue -  - #5319e7
 * high priority - Very wanted, much value - #e27a12
+* in progress - Work in progress - #4d92b7
+* low priority - Not too wanted, little value - #5df7ce
+* no repro - We can't reproduce the issue - #e5698c
+* on hold - We want this, just later - #b0c1f4
+* partially implemented - Issue is checked and needs some additional work - #bca8ea
 * question -  - #cc317c
+* ready for design - Requirements are laid out, but design is needed to continue - #0052cc
 * needs work - Issue is checked and needs some additional work - #bca8ea
-* no repro - We can't reproduce the issue - #e5698c
-* on hold - We want this, just later - #b0c1f4
 * ready for implementation - This is codeable - #9bce0e
 * ready to merge -  - #0e8a16
 * refactoring - Prettify code without introducing new features - #ffc4ee
+* research - This issue is about research, not coding - #f7ef77
+* review required - Needs a pair of eyes before we continue - #c0c2f9
 * reviewed -  - #0e8a16
-* research - This issue is about research, not coding - #f7ef77
-* low priority - Not too wanted, little value - #5df7ce
 * suggestion -  - #cc317c
 * triage - Team member has to check this - #cce7ff
 * WIP issue - Issue is not finished - #88c3f7